 Incorporating loose parts into your curriculum is not as simple as adding the parts to the children’s learning space.
 It is important to consider what to provide and how to present it in order to connect with children’s learning needs and interests, or loose parts may be ignored or used inappropriately.
 Be aware that it can take time for children to adjust to loose parts if this approach is new to them.

 - Select materials thoughtfully.
 Ensure materials are capable of arousing children’s interest and attention.
 Research shows children attend to novel objects but are easily bored once an object has lost its novelty, and a lack of appropriate or interesting items can lead to lower interest, engagement, concentration and creative play with objects.
 However, some infants and toddlers may like to return to favourite items.

-- loose parts as provocations or invitations to interact with the materials.
+- Intentionally present loose parts as provocations or invitations to interact with the materials.
 Aim for provocations that inspire children’s exploration and discovery, question-asking, theory-testing and deep thinking and that promote either individual or group investigations.

-- to allow for complex play and reduce frustration and conflict, but not so many that it becomes overwhelming or overstimulating.
+- Provide enough resources to allow for complex play and reduce frustration and conflict, but not so many that it becomes overwhelming or overstimulating.
 Heuristic play approaches recommend collections of 50 items of five or six types (such as pine cones or ribbons) for a group of six children.
 Infants using treasure baskets can manage around 80-100 diverse items and a greater variety of objects is more stimulating for infants’ brain development.

 Your role during play:

 Children and teachers can use materials together for the greatest influence on learning.
 With older children, teachers might have intention for the materials and invite children to focus their attention on particular features, or wonder about meanings and significance together with children, or help children relate actions and properties to previous or future events.
 With infants and toddler, teachers’ interactions may be distracting, so consider a more unobtrusive presence.